 DDE was the most highly detected POP in maternal serum followed by ΣPCB and HCB (Table 2).
 DDE and HCB average concentrations were higher in Valencia than in the Sabadell and Gipuzkoa subcohorts, while ΣPCB concentrations were highest in Gipuzkoa and Valencia (Table 2).
 In the total study population, Spearman correlation coefficients (P-value) were 0.32 (<0.001) for DDE-ΣPCB, 0.36 (<0.001) for DDE-HCB and 0.43 (<0.001) for ΣPCB-HCB.

+Prenatal POP concentrations and postnatal growth

-Multivariable-adjusted GAMs (not shown) indicated that relationships between all POPs and rapid growth and overweight were likely to be linear (P-gain>0.10) in each subcohort, in the total study population and in the different subgroups defined by infant sex, maternal overweight and exclusive breastfeeding.
+Multivariable-adjusted GAMs (data non shown) indicated that relationships between all POPs and rapid growth and overweight were likely to be linear (P-gain>0.10) in each subcohort, in the total study population and in the different subgroups defined by infant sex, maternal overweight and exclusive breastfeeding.
 The POP effects on rapid growth and overweight were homogeneous among the three subcohorts (P Q-test>0.10 for all comparisons).
 In the total study population, prenatal DDE concentrations were associated with both rapid growth in the first 6 months and overweight at 14 months (Table 3).
 Infants in the top quartile of exposure had a 32% (95% CI= -3, 78) higher risk for rapid growth and 39% (95% CI= 7, 80) higher risk for overweight.
 The RRs (95% CI) per log ng/g-lipid increase in DDE were 1.13 (1.01, 1.26) for rapid growth and 1.15 (1.03, 1.28) for overweight.
 Prenatal HCB concentrations were also associated with both rapid growth and overweight (Table 3).
 Infants in the top quartile of HCB exposure had a 44% (95% CI=4, 99) higher risk for rapid growth, and a 45% (95% CI=10, 92) higher risk for overweight compared to those in the first quartile.
 The RRs (95% CIs) per log ng/g-lipid increase in HCB were 1.13 (1.00, 1.29) for rapid growth and 1.19 (1.05, 1.34) for overweight.
-Rapid growth or overweight were not associated with the ΣPCB (Table 3) or with concentrations of individual PCB congeners 138, 153 or 180 (not shown).
+Rapid growth or overweight were not associated with the ΣPCB (Table 3) or with concentrations of individual PCB congeners 138, 153 or 180 (data not shown).
 Excluding the Sabadell subcohort (Table 3) did not change effect estimates, but the smaller sample size (n=790) led to somewhat reduced statistical significance for associations of POPs with rapid growth; for overweight they remained statistically significant.

 Multipollutant adjustment of the DDE and HCB effects for the other POPs resulted in slightly weaker associations that remained significant for overweight but not for rapid growth (Supplementary Table S2).
-There was no evidence of a chemical by chemical interaction on either rapid growth or overweight for any pair of POPs tested (P interaction>0.10 for all comparisons, not shown).
+There was no evidence of a chemical by chemical interaction on either rapid growth or overweight for any pair of POPs tested (P interaction>0.10 for all comparisons, data not shown).
 The association between DDE and rapid growth was stronger in male than female infants [RR (95% CI) per log ng/g-lipid increase=1.18 (1.03, 1.35) and 1.05 (0.86, 1.28), respectively, (P-interaction=0.04)] (Table 4).
 The effect of DDE on overweight was stronger in infants who were exclusively breastfed for ≤16 weeks compared to those exclusively breastfed for a longer period [RR (95% CI) per log ng/g-lipid increase=1.26 (1.11, 1.43) and 1.02 (0.86, 1.21), respectively, (P-interaction=0.04)] (Table 4).
 The association between HCB and rapid growth was statistically significant in infants of mothers with maternal prepregnancy BMI <25 kg/m2 but not in those whose mothers had higher prepregnancy BMIs (P-interaction=0.05).
 There was no clear evidence for other interaction effects (Table 4).

+Sensitivity analyses